 Disadvantages Of Legal Separation

-Disadvantages of legal separation are complex to clarify because some parts of separation have a direct effect on another.
+The disadvantages of legal separation are complex to clarify because some parts of separation have a direct effect on another.

 Legal separation can be as intense and lengthy as the divorce itself because it involves a number of things such as distributing debts/assets, or division of property.